flipperdevices/flipperzero-firmware/documentation/file_formats/NfcFileFormats.md

 ### Description

 This file format is used to store the UID, SAK and ATQA of a ISO14443-4A device.
 It also stores the Answer to Select (ATS) data of the card.
-ATS must be 6 bytes long.
+ATS must be no less than 5 bytes long.

 Version differences:
 None, there are no versions yet.